mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 ```math
     |R_{ii}| < \epsilon,
 ```
-JuliaGrid designates the corresponding measurement as redundant, where ``\epsilon`` represents a pre-determined zero pivot `threshold`, set to `1e-6` in this example.
+JuliaGrid designates the corresponding measurement as redundant, where ``\epsilon`` represents a predetermined zero pivot `threshold`, set to `1e-6` in this example.
 The minimal set of pseudo-measurements for observability restoration corresponds to the non-zero diagonal elements at positions associated with the candidate pseudo-measurements.
 It is essential to note that an inappropriate choice of the zero pivot threshold may adversely affect observability restoration.
-Additionally, there is a possibility that the set of pseudo-measurements ``\mathcal{M}_\text{p}`` may not be sufficient for achieving observability restoration.
+Additionally, there is a possibility that the set of pseudo-measurements ``\mathcal{M}_\mathrm{p}`` may not be sufficient for achieving observability restoration.

-Finally, the fifth wattmeter, and consequently the fifth varmeter successfully restore observability, and these measurements are added to the `monitoring` variable, which stores actual measurements:
+Finally, the fifth wattmeter, and consequently the fifth varmeter, successfully restore observability, and these measurements are added to the `monitoring` variable, which stores actual measurements:
 ```@repl ACObservability
 monitoring.wattmeter.label
 monitoring.varmeter.label
 ```

-Here, we can confirm that the new measurement set establishes the observable system formed by a single island:
+Here, we can confirm that the new measurement set establishes an observable system formed by a single island:
 ```@repl ACObservability
 islands = islandTopological(monitoring);